Toddler Adenoid Removal and Sleep Apnea

 As my husband brought our food into the waiting room, the nurse came to get me letting me know that he was awake.
 After waking up from the anesthesia, he was crying and extremely sleepy.
 He fell asleep 15 minutes later for another thirty minutes.
 He drank water fine and the nurses gave us the okay to go home.

 At home he was able to eat a banana and a couple of snacks – he was super hungry!
 He took a nap around two and had a pretty good day.
-He was clearly uncomfortable, but must better than I expected.
+He was clearly uncomfortable, but much better than I expected.

 Days 1-2: The first two days I was convinced that they forgot to do the surgery.
 He was so happy and acting completely normal.
 The only thing I noticed was his HORRIBLE breath.